gohugoio/hugo/content/en/getting-started/directory-structure.md

 ---
 title: Directory structure
 description: Each Hugo project is a directory, with subdirectories that contribute to the content, structure, behavior, and presentation of your site.
-categories: [fundamentals,getting started]
+categories: [getting started,fundamentals]
 keywords: [source, organization, directories]
 menu:
   docs:
     parent: getting-started
     weight: 30
 weight: 30
+toc: true
 aliases: [/overview/source-directory/]
-toc: true
 ---

 ## Site skeleton